-DUE DATE: This form must be submitted to your Division Office by the eighth week of the Spring Semester.
-Calendar Year involvement/ description: Professional Activities (professional growth, conference and workshop attendance, etc.) Campus Life (Student Life activities, campus clubs, commencement, campus events, etc.) College committee and task force work Outcomes Assessment and other related activities Curriculum Development Department involvement (meetings, committees, evaluations, etc.) Community Activities (related to my assignment and that bring benefit to the college) Grant and Award Applications and non-paid participation in grant activities Participation in Organizations related to my assignment Review of Literature related to my assignment Other appropriate activities
+DUE DATE: This form must be submitted to you by the eighth week of the Spring Semes Involvement/Description: Professional Activities (professional growth, conference and workshop attendance, etc.) Campus Life (Student Life activities, campus clubs, commencement, campus events, etc.) College committee and task force work Outcomes Assessment and other related activities Curriculum Development Department involvement (meetings, committees, evaluations, etc.) Community Activities (related to my assignment and that bring benefit to the college) Grant and Award Applications and non-paid participation in grant activities Participation in Organizations related to my assignment Review of Literature related to my assignment Other appropriate activities